durbar2003/Medical-Imaging-Assignment/README.md

-# Medical Imaging Project for reading, resizing and convolution of images using Python, OpenCV and Scikit-Image
+# Image Processing Project for reading, resizing and convolution of images using Python, OpenCV and Scikit-Image